LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

      #my_regex->output

-     // =>
-     // ehT kciuq nworb xof depmuj revo eht yzal god.
+     // => ehT kciuq nworb xof depmuj revo eht yzal god.

 This same basic order of operation is used for any interactive find/replace operation.
 The power of this methodology comes in the fourth step where the replacement string can be generated using any code necessary, rather than needing to be a simple replacement pattern.

-.. member:: regExp->find()
+.. member:: regexp->find()
-.. member:: regExp->find(pos::integer)
+.. member:: regexp->find(pos::integer)

    Advances the regular expression one match in the input string.
-Returns "true" if the regular expression was able to find another match, otherwise false.
+Returns "true" if the regular expression was able to find another match, otherwise returns "false".
 Defaults to checking from the start of the input string (or from the end of the most recent match), but you can optionally pass an integer parameter to set the position in the input string at which to start the search.

-.. member:: regExp->matchString()
+.. member:: regexp->matchString()
-.. member:: regExp->matchString(group::integer)
+.. member:: regexp->matchString(group::integer)

    Returns a string containing the last pattern match.
 Optional integer parameter specifies a group from the find pattern to return (defaults to returning the entire pattern match).

-.. member:: regExp->matchPosition()
+.. member:: regexp->matchPosition()
-.. member:: regExp->matchPosition(p0::integer)
+.. member:: regexp->matchPosition(p0::integer)

    Returns a pair containing the start position and length of the last pattern match.
 Optional integer parameter specifies a group from the find pattern to return (defaults to returning information about the entire pattern match).

-.. member:: regExp->appendReplacement(p0::string)
+.. member:: regexp->appendReplacement(p0::string)

    Performs a replace operation on the current pattern match and appends the result onto the output string.
-Requires a single parameter which specifies the replacement pattern including group placeholders "$0 … $9".
+Requires a single parameter which specifies the replacement pattern including group placeholders ``$0`` … ``$9``.
    Automatically appends any unmatched runs from the input string.

-.. member:: regExp->appendTail()
+.. member:: regexp->appendTail()

    The final step in an interactive find/replace operation.
 This method appends the final unmatched run from the input string into the output string.

-.. member:: regExp->reset(-input= ?, -find= ?, -replace= ?, -ignoreCase= ?)
+.. member:: regexp->reset(-input= ?, -find= ?, -replace= ?, -ignoreCase= ?)

    Resets the object.
 If called with no parameters, the input string is set to the output string.
 Accepts optional ``-find``, ``-replace``, ``-input``, and ``-ignoreCase`` parameters.

-.. member:: regExp->matches()
+.. member:: regexp->matches()
-.. member:: regExp->matches(p0::integer)
+.. member:: regexp->matches(p0::integer)

    Returns "true" if the pattern matches the entire input string.
 Optional integer parameter sets the position in the input string at which to start the search.

-.. member:: regExp->matchesStart()
+.. member:: regexp->matchesStart()
-.. member:: regExp->matchesStart(p0::integer)
+.. member:: regexp->matchesStart(p0::integer)

    Returns "true" if the pattern matches a substring of the input string.
    Defaults to checking the start of the input string.
 Optional integer